ak2hr/Smart-Cities-Sensor/Capstone/Database/README.md

 table.
 For each type of statistic, the script uses if statements to simultaneously assign its type ID and description and insert it into the database.

+The values table is created using the melt function, which stacks all of the columns in the csv on top of each other.
+It then pairs each value with its type and location ID using the temporary latlong field which is stored in each table.
+The latlong field is a string that is a combination of the latitude and longitude.
+The script then inserts the data into sqlite row by row.
+This can take a lot of time if inserting many rows.

 ## Below is from Sean Allen to see format etc.